 Swimming Pool Blog

-by Rob Cox, July 28, 2011
+by Rob Cox, August 9, 2019

 How to Prevent Cloudy Pool Water:

 - Maintain proper water balance.
-Chlorine and pH levels should be maintained at 1.0-3.0ppm and 7.2-7.4.
+Chlorine and pH levels should be maintained at 1.0-3.0 ppm and 7.4-7.8.

-- Proper levels of Calcium Hardness and Total Alkalinity help to prevent solids from precipitating out of solution
+- Proper levels of calcium hardness and total alkalinity help to prevent solids from precipitating out of solution.

-- Pool pumps should run long enough daily to filter all of the water at least once, or twice during warmer months.
+- Pool pumps should run long enough daily to filter all of the water at least once, twice during warmer months.

-- Superchlorinate the pool at the first sight of hazy water conditions.
-Before it turns cloudy and then murky.
+- Super-chlorinate the pool at the first sight of hazy water conditions, before it turns cloudy and then murky.

-How to Correct Cloudy Pool Water:
+How to Fix Cloudy Pool Water:

 - Clean pool thoroughly to remove all organic debris.

 - Balance the pool water.
-If your test kit is old, or untrustworthy, take a sample to a local pool store for testing.
+If your Test Kit is old or untrustworthy, take a sample to a local pool store for testing.